lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 First, the notebook will fetch one bird image and then one woodlands image from the internet.
 Next it will download 200 birds and 200 non-birds to build a training set which should take about 7 minutes.
 After some clean up steps, the notebook will run deep-learning code to train a RESNET-18 classifier network.
 All learning is perfomed in vision learner.
 Note the graphics which shows you the learning progress.
 We are running 3 epochs and 6 batches per epoch.
 You will likely see that the error rates are very low approaching 0.

+# Stopping and Restarting the Container

+Type F1 (or Ctrl-Shift-P) then select `Remote: Close Remote Connection`.
+This will place your back in the Windows Environment.
+Next Type F1 (or Ctrl-Shift-P) then select `WSL: Connect to WSL` to return to Linux.
+Chose your active repository by `Cloning` or `Opening` the folder.
+Finally type F1 (or Ctrl-Shift-P) then select `Dev Container: Rebuild and Reopen in Container` to return to the Dev Container.

+# Other Things you can Try.

 Try running the command `nvidia-smi` in a console terminal.

 {% include codeHeader.html %}